Lebanese nationality law: By marriage

 The non-Lebanese husband cannot acquire Lebanese citizenship by marriage to a Lebanese woman.
 It has been argued that to enable the Lebanese wife to pass Lebanese citizenship to a non-Lebanese husband would lead to a flood of Palestinians acquiring citizenship, upsetting the delicate demographics in the country.

+The discriminatory provisions of Lebanese citizenship laws against women, specifically in terms of transmitting citizenship to spouses and children, serve mainly to bar Syrian and Palestinian refugees in Lebanon to acquire citizenship for them and their kids, and therefore changing the demographics in Lebanon, heavily based on religious affiliation.
+In both Islam and Christianity, the kids inherit their father’s religion.
+In Lebanon, the political scene is heavily dependent on religious affiliation.

 Birth in Lebanon

 Birth in Lebanon does not in itself confer Lebanese citizenship.
-Therefore, jus soli does not apply.
+Jus soli applies in certain cases under Article 1 clauses 2 and 3 of law of 1925.
+Accordingly, anyone born in Lebanon and proven to be born to parents of unknown nationality or born in Lebanon and did not acquire another nationality is Lebanese.

+Naturalization

+Lebanese citizenship can be acquired through naturalization only if the person has applied for, and been granted, a Decree from the Lebanese Council of Ministers.

 Loss of Lebanese citizenship

 Article 8 of Decree No. 15 states how one ceases to be Lebanese:

 By accepting public employment from a foreign country and failing to resign, despite been instructed to do so, in a set amount of time, by the Lebanese government.

 Lebanese citizenship can be renounced if the Lebanese government first approves the acquisition of a foreign citizenship and then approves the renunciation of Lebanese citizenship.

 Dual citizenship

 According to the Lebanese Ministry for Migration, there have been no restrictions on multiple citizenship in Lebanon since 1 January 1926, and foreigners who acquire Lebanese citizenship and Lebanese citizens who voluntarily acquire another citizenship retain their Lebanese citizenship (subject to the laws of the other country), as was the case before that date.